replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/02-troubleshoot-1/assignment.md

 Use the `sbctl` tool to inspect a support bundle they've shared with you, and try to determine what's amiss.

+When you've identified the problem, type out the commmand you would use to resolve the problem in `/root/solution.txt`

+The answer should be one line, on the first line of the file.

+(The file does not exist, you will have to create it with your preferred text editor.)

 💡 Hints
 =================